giampaolo/psutil/docs/blog/2025/heap-introspection-apis.rst

 allocator
 (`pymalloc <https://docs.python.org/3/c-api/memory.html#the-pymalloc-allocator>`__)
 sits above the platform's native :term:`heap`.
-If something in an extension calls ``malloc()`` without a corresponding ``free()``, that memory often won't show up in :term:`RSS` / :term:`VMS`.
+If something in an extension calls :manpage:`malloc(3)` without a corresponding :manpage:`free(3)`, that memory often won't show up in :term:`RSS` / :term:`VMS`.
 You have a leak, and you don't know.

-psutil 7.2.0 introduces two new APIs for **C heap introspection**, designed specifically to catch these kinds of native leaks.
+psutil 7.2.0 introduces two new APIs for **C :term:`heap` introspection**, designed specifically to catch these kinds of native leaks.
 They give you a window directly into the underlying platform allocator (e.g. glibc's malloc), letting you track how much memory the C layer actually allocates.
 If your :term:`RSS` is flat but your C :term:`heap` usage climbs, you now have a way to see it.

 Why native heap introspection matters
 -------------------------------------